Deep Learning-Based Channel Extrapolation for Dual-Band Massive MIMO Systems: Multi-Domain Fusion Channel Extrapolator

 where the hidden dimension of each expert is \(d_e=d_{hid}/N_e\).
 The final output of the MoE layer \( \mathbf{Y}_e \in \mathbb{R}^{(M^{s}_{B} \times M^{s}_{U}) \times d_{re}} \) is a weighted sum of expert outputs:

-The sparse activation strategy of MoE layer effectively reduces computational complexity while maintaining model performance.
-This design enables spatial-frequency CSI to be dynamically routed by spatiotemporal information, thereby enhancing the efficiency of feature extraction and fusion.
+The sparse activation strategy of the MoE layer effectively reduces computational complexity while maintaining model performance.
+This design enables spatial-frequency CSI to be dynamically routed by spatial-delay information, thereby enhancing the efficiency of feature extraction and fusion.

 \textbf{DFIM}: To process the multi-domain features extracted by the MDFM, the DFIM adopts a multi-layer deep neural network.
 Specifically, each layer integrates a MHSA mechanism, MoE layer, and a residual connection structure, which is similar to the MDFM.
 However, unlike the MDFM, which focuses on multi-domain feature extraction and fusion, the DFIM's MoE layer utilizes identical inputs for both the gating and expert networks.
 This design enhances channel knowledge extraction while preserving computational efficiency.
 The final output of the DFIM is the low-rank latent embedding of the estimated mmWave channel.